ryansmpsn/fetch-take-home/README.md

 bun install
 ```

+2. Add and ensure you have the proper variables in your `.env` file

-2. Start the Development Server
+3. Start the Development Server
    Run the following command to start the development server:

 ```bash